lgbouma/goumlab/content/blog/exoplanets/tessPointing.md

 ![Nifty]({attach}/blog/images/nifty.png)

 ### We're going to learn about many new planets in your lifetime.
-Here's a primer on how we got here, as well as a plug for a project that'll find hundreds, if not thousands of new planets.
+Here's a primer on how we got to [over 2000](http://exoplanet.eu/catalog/), as well as a plug for a project that'll find hundreds, if not thousands of new planets.
 -----
 ## Hi there internet friend,